 TSS

 The evaluator shall examine the TSS to determine that the methods of joining components to the TOE are identified, along with how those communications are protected, including identification of whether the environment is required to provide confidentiality of the communications or whether the registration data exchanged does not require confidentiality.
-If the TSS asserts that registration data does not require confidentiality protection then the evaluator shall examine the justification provided to confirm that.
+If the TSS asserts that registration data does not require confidentiality protection, then the evaluator shall examine the justification provided to confirm that.

 The evaluator shall also check that all protocols listed in the TSS in support of this process are included in the SFRs in the ST, and that if the ST uses FTP_TRP.1/Join for the registration channel then this channel cannot be reused as the normal inter-component communication channel (the latter channel must meet FTP_ITC.1 or FPT_ITT.1).